buger/fotodep_store/wp-content/plugins/file-gallery/readme.txt

   - update of gallery shortcode (instead of deletion) when gallery placeholder is clicked
   - fixed File Gallery metabox items editing buttons visibility CSS bug

+= 1.6.6-beta =
+* January 11th, 2011
+* added option to display just the insert buttons for gallery/single images
+* better handling of file gallery options
+* image thumbnails regeneration (works, but needs a non-mockupy ui :)
+* some css fixes for better ie6-7 compliance
+* various small fixes all over the place

+= 1.6.5.4 =
+* January 6th, 2011
+* bugfix: left an alert box in javascript, eh...

 = 1.6.5.3 =
 * January 6th, 2011